moises-rojas/GAPSideMenu/README.md

 # Summary

  * This example corresponds a side menu (left and right) for use on iOS projects (iOS 6 and up).
-You can add it to your porject using CocoaPods.

 # <a name="developers"></a>Developers